olivervbk-studiare/playbook/SetupMac.md

     ```bash
       $ ssh-keygen -t rsa -C “MY@EMAMAIL.COM”
     ```
+    After run the command above, leave questions in blank by hitting enter for all of then.
+    You will have created `.ssh/id_rsa` and `.ssh/id_rsa.pub` files.

-    now “cat” the file and copy the text exactly from the first “s” in “ssh-rsa” to the last character in your email and paste it in github.com/settings/ssh, click “Add SSH Key” in the top right, enter in a Title and then paste into the Key field.
-Hit “Add Key”.
+    Now “cat” the id_rsa.pub file content and copy the text exactly from the first “s” in “ssh-rsa” to the last character in your email and paste it in github.com/settings/ssh, click “Add SSH Key” in the top right, enter in a Title and then paste into the Key field.
+Hit “Add SSH Key”.

+    At last, run the command below.

     ```bash
       $ ssh -T git@github.com